With Treatment

 Services provided:

-Fort Thompson Service Unit Phs Indian Health Service is an inpatient substance use rehab center in Fort Thompson, SD that is located in the 57339 zip code.
-It includes outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
+Fort Thompson Service Unit Phs Indian Health Service is a residential substance use rehab facility in Fort Thompson, South Dakota that is located in the 57339 zip code.
+It includes intensive outpatient treatment program, outpatient rehabilitation and regular outpatient treatment.

 Address: 1323 BIA Route 4, Fort Thompson, SD 57339 in Buffalo County